 Drevlianskyi Strict Nature Reserve

-The area represents a complex of forests and mires on the southern edge of the Polesia lowland, between the Uzh-Zherev and the Uzh-Zvizdal rivers.
+The nature reserve protects a forest and mire complex located on the southern edge of the Polesia lowland, between the Uzh-Zherev and the Uzh-Zvizdal rivers.

 Country: Ukraine